felixoldenburg/ZooKeeperEnvironmentRepository/readme.md

       ...
       <dependency>
         <groupId>com.github.felixoldenburg</groupId>
-        <artifactId>jones-repository</artifactId>
+        <artifactId>spring-cloud-config-zookeeper</artifactId>
-        <version>1.0.1</version>
+        <version>1.0.0</version>
       </dependency>
     </dependencies>

 ### application.yml
-This is an example for using the JonesEnvironmentRepository in combination with the default Git one:
+This is an example for using the ZooKeeperEnvironmentRepository in combination with the default Git one:

     spring:
       profiles:
-        active: git, jones
+        active: git, zookeeper
       application:
         name: configserver
       cloud: